BeeMargarida/BeeMargarida.github.io/index.md

 <img class="profile-picture" src="../images/photo.jpg" alt="Profile picture">

 My name is Ana Margarida Silva and I am a software engineer.
-I don't have any preference on which side of the stack to work on, and I'm always willing to learn new things.
-Currently I'm learning Rust and exploring the world of Internet of Things.
+I don't have any preference on which side of the stack I work on, and I'm always willing to learn new things.
+Currently I'm learning Rust, exploring Svelte and tinkering with some ESP32s.

 # Work